WebAR-rocks/WebAR.rocks.face/README.md

 * `/helpers/`: scripts which can help you to use this library in some specific use cases,
 * `/neuralNets/`: neural networks models,
 * `/libs/`: 3rd party libraries and 3D engines used in the demos,
-* `/reactThreeFiberDemos`: Demos with Webpack/NPM/React/Three Fiber.
+* `/reactThreeFiberDemos`: Demos with Webpack/NPM/React/Three Fiber,
+* `/blenderPluginFlexibleMaskExporter`: Blender plugin to export the metadata JSON file used in the *flexibleMask2* demo.

 ## Demonstrations